 Research in the department is strongly integrative.
 Our hallmark is a capacity to examine complex questions from multiple perspectives and to foster collaboration within the department and beyond.
 We have a strong community of Higher Degree Research students who are vital contributors to our research.
 The department has state of the art research facilities and provides support and training for our students through departmental workshops and the University’s Research Enrichment Program.

 - climate change research

 Our research was recognised as well-above world standard in the 2018 ARC Excellence in Research for Australia in the areas of:

 - Biological Sciences

 Our researchers have won multiple awards including:

 - NSW Tall Poppy

-Within the department our research groups have strong collaborative links to other researchers within Macquarie University, particularly through MQ Centres for Green Cities, Biosecurity Futures, ARC ITTC for Fruit Fly Biosecurity Innovation, Marine Research and Species Spectrum, as well as through the NSW Adaptation Hub Biodiversity Node and to other universities and industries including government agencies and NGOs.
+Within the department our research groups have strong collaborative links to other researchers within Macquarie University, particularly through MQ Centres for Green Cities, Biosecurity Futures, ARC ITTC for Fruit Fly Biosecurity Innovation and Species Spectrum, as well as through the NSW Adaptation Hub Biodiversity Node and to other universities and industries including government agencies and NGOs.